 We have two offices: one in Los Angeles and one in Chicago.
 We also have a handful of folks who are remote.
-Regardless of where you’re based, every morning begins with a company-wide standup.
+Regardless of where you’re based, every Tuesday we have a company-wide standup.
 We’re constantly communicating with each other via Slack and Zoom videos throughout the day, too, to make sure that everyone is on the same page and collaborating effectively.
 Our team also physically meets together twice a year: in LA in the winter, and in Chicago in the summer.

 We have a few different tech teams at Cameo.
 We have a few product teams that focus on features like the Consumer Experience, Talent Experience, Search & Discovery, etc. We also have a Platform (infrastructure and devops) team, as well as a Data engineering team.
 We lean toward over-communicating and written documentation wherever possible and always encourage folks to speak up.
 We’re at an interesting inflection point having recently raised $50M in funding, and view transparency and open communication as the key to scaling healthily and happily.

 We’ve grown from 3 engineers to ~25 in the last 12 months, with plans to double in the next 6 months.

 Not only has the rise of influencers changed the landscape of fame, but technology has enabled celebrities of all kinds to reach more fans every day.
 Our growth is a combination of a new and rapidly growing market, and we’re excited to be pioneers in this uncharted territory.